 First, we gave the hiring manager direct, but kind feedback, with the above reasoning.
 He responded well and adjusted quickly.
 But because the sentiment had already been spread to the team, I then collaborated with one of the reps to write a blog post about diversity in sales.
 This post helped our sales team re-articulate the image of a great team member.
-As an unintended side-effect, the post also made rounds with other companies and helped other sales leaders also broaden what a successful sales rep can look like.
+As an unintended side-effect, the post also made rounds with other companies and sparked a conversation among many tech sales offices about what a successful sales rep can look like.

 As we grow, we constantly question our beliefs and update them to make sure they’re serving us.
 Interestingly, the more senior and successful you get, the more of these ideas need to be re-examined!
 But old habits die hard, especially since they may have served leaders well thus far.
 But Hands Tied, you as a recruiter can help your hiring manager begin to question some of his assumptions.